-For 3 score years and more the timeshare industry have embarked on mis-selling and breaching many established principles and practices.
-Now the timeshare industry courts the attention of the regulatory departments, government agencies and law makers.
+For 3 score years and more, the timeshare industry has embarked on mis-selling and breaching many established principles and practices.
+Now the timeshare industry courts the attention of the regulatory departments, government agencies and lawmakers.
 They are indeed under attack by a lot of institutions, consumers, firms and enterprises yet little changes in the world of some timeshare selling policies.

 What the timeshare industry lack is an effective industry force with a determination to clean up its act or a will to behave in a manner expected of a service and hospitality industry.

-They repeatedly create a smoke screens and an intricate web of self styled promotions and unregulated teams of unqualified companies and individuals who instead of servicing the need to change the disreputable accent timeshare attracts it promote a continuance of some bad and disrespectful practices.
+They repeatedly create smoke screens and an intricate web of self-styled promotions and unregulated teams of unqualified companies and individuals who instead of servicing the need to change the disreputable accent timeshare attracts it to promote a continuance of some bad and disrespectful practices.